abbycabs/mozsprint-repo-template/README.md

 2. Print or draw the board
 3. Check the **"Let's Play"** on board game that includes tips, prepatives and rules

+## How to remix and create my own
+This game is extensive, this means you can remix the game and create your own situations and cards to challenge your friends!
+You can engage everyone to remix and co-create a new game from this, this allows you to create unlimited fun, go beyond the border and the ***sky is the limit possibilities***! **There are two ways to remix:**

+### Remixing by hand

+### Remixing using vector software

 ## Contributing

 ### Translate to your language